Interview with the King of Twitter:

 Don’t worry, we’re getting to the Q&A soon.
 But first, you need to know that I’m a huge fan of Twitter.
 Anyone who’s ever been to a meeting with me knows that I can’t stop talking about Twitter.

 I’ve done the research.
 I’ve seen the results.
 I’ll tell anyone who will listen that Twitter is the best communication platform for B2B in the history of B2B marketing.
 Sounds like an infomercial.
-I know but I can’t help it!
+It’s true!

 If you’re a business and you’re not using Twitter, you’re missing out on a great opportunity.
 Twitter is great for business.
 And the fact that you are about to read an interview with Twitter royalty proves my point.